Our goal: Equitable access to high-quality social, community, and health services

 We use a number of data sources to monitor trends in the health of the city.
 We monitor progress toward Healthy Human Services using data from the federal census program, inventories of community services, and usage of recreation services.

 Steps toward achieving this goal in the first four years of the Healthy City Strategy.

-We operate 24 community centres around the city.
+We operate 24 community centres.
 Find out where they are and what programs and services they offer.

-To help build strong communities in Vancouver, the City offers a range of grants funding for non-profit social groups and neighbourhood organizations.
+To help build strong communities in Vancouver, we offer a range of grants funding for non-profit social groups and neighbourhood organizations.